Timebomb from the Stars – more of why I love sf/f

 The novel straddles several categories of science fiction.
 The world is a post-apocalyptic world, even if the apocalypse happened a thousand years ago and a new, stable set of societies have developed.
 There’s also the aliens subjugating humans genre.
 And the isolated protagonist who has to discover who he is.

-The novel is one of three loosely connected books (the others being Rocannon’s World and Planet of Exile) in which Le Guin was working out a single future history, in which humans have been seeded on many worlds, and they have diverged in various ways, but still consider themselves on race.
-This is where is encompasses another idea that was more popular in Golden Age science fiction: humans aren’t native to Earth, but were seeded there hundreds of thousands of years before our time.
+The novel is one of three loosely connected books (the others being Rocannon’s World and Planet of Exile) in which Le Guin was working out a single future history, in which humans have been seeded on many worlds, and they have diverged in various ways, but still consider themselves one race.
+This is where it encompasses another idea that was more popular in Golden Age science fiction: humans aren’t native to Earth, but were seeded there hundreds of thousands of years before our time.

 Some of her much more famous later books, The Left Hand of Darkness, The Dispossessed, and The Word for World is Forest are sequels, in a sense, to these books.
 They all allude to the common history of these three, in any case, so a lot of people lump them all (along with a few others and some short stories) into a single saga called The Hainish Cycle.
 Le Guin herself has rejected the label, in part simply because the collective works don’t tell a single story.
 Another reason is that in the first three books she was trying to figure out how to do a future history, rather than having drafted a coherent future history as a grand backstory to it all.
 So there are contradictions and variances in the histories of all the books.

 The City of Illusions is one of those stories that sticks with me in weird ways.
 I remember Falk, his struggle to discover himself, and especially the way that Le Guin portrays the two people living inside one head phenomenon at the end.
 I remember the notions and paradox of telepathic lying.
 But I forget things like what the aliens are like.
-I forget what any of the other human societies that Falk visits during are like.
+I forget what any of the other human societies that Falk visits during his adventures are like.
 That’s not a bad thing.
 The story is, on one level, about isolation and discovery.
 And that part really resonated for me at that age.
 Some of her other ideas from this book I find myself incorporating into my own stories without consciously realizing where they came from.
 Which I think means that Le Guin conceived them and executed them well: they’ve become part of the fabric of how I think things would actually work.

 Years later, I have read many other Le Guin books, and I own her translation of the Tao Te Ching, a holy book that figures in this novel’s plot.
 Which I think means that once I finish reading this last Hugo novel, I need to add City of Illusions to this year’s queue for a re-read.